COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Search by Specialty

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Age-Related Macular Degeneration
+Home > Be Healthy > Health Library > Age-related macular degeneration

 Age-related macular degeneration is an eye disease that causes blurry vision and makes it hard to read, drive, and see pictures or faces.
 It happens because of damage to the macula, the part of the eye that helps you see the fine detail in things that are in front of you.

 There are two types of macular degeneration: wet and dry.

 The wet form is much less common, but it is more sudden and severe.

 Current as of: April 29, 2021

 Medical Review:Kathleen Romito MD - Family Medicine & Adam Husney MD - Family Medicine & Christopher J. Rudnisky MD, MPH, FRCSC - Ophthalmology

 © 1995-2021 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.